 It’s now one year later – in seven months of leisurely construction and frantic downsizing I have built and moved into, my 125-square-foot tiny house on wheels.
 I am irrationally happy in my new home, and I now feel somewhat qualified to suggest some design considerations for small living spaces.

 Please don’t miss other great stories like this – join our FREE Tiny House Newsletter!

 SEE ALSO: Smart-Framing a Lightweight Tiny House in Canada

 Pete’s 125 Sq.
 Ft.
 Tiny House on Wheels in British Columbia

 As an architectural designer/contractor I have designed and built over 40 standard houses so, as I stood on the rusty deck of my newly acquired, $700.00, 8’X18′ trailer I was excited to get started on the plans for my future tiny home.

 Chest freezer re-purposed as insulated, Japanese-style sit tub and shower pan.

 Composting toilet with Separatt diverter insert.
-An initial nest of straw keeps pail clean when emptied.
-Peat moss used as a cover.
+An initial nest of straw keeps the pail clean when emptied.
+Peat moss is used as a cover.